nathandeflavis/final-cloud-app-with-database/docs/README.md

 <br>

 # Why is the project useful?
-It's an opportunity to put my Django and SQL skills into practice.
+The project and the course's [Hands-on Labs](https://gist.github.com/nathandeflavis/37e02781c7110e96ac5f50defceab7dd) are opportunities to put my Django and SQL skills into practice.

 # How can users can get started with the project?
 You can run the application in [an IBM Skills Network lab environment](https://skills.network).